User37som/https-github.com-dordnung-Stammwiki/Introduction-into-the-API.md

 - [**The feature part**](Scripting-Features)
 - [**The block part**](Scripting-Features)

 You can use the core, client, color and level part without making a feature, for the feature and block part you need to add a feature.

 ## What are levels ##

+Stamm supports currently up to 100 levels.

+There are two kind of levels: Public and private ones.

+Public levels are achievable by every client with points, private levels are only for clients with specific admin flags.

+Levels are configurated by the server admin in `cfg/stamm/StammLevels.txt`.

+This is the default file:

+	"StammLevels"
+	{
+		"bronze"
+		{
+			"name"      "Bronze"
+			"points"    "500"
+		}
+		"silver"
+		{
+			"name"      "Silver"
+			"points"    "1000"
+		}
+		"gold"
+		{
+			"name"      "Gold"
+			"points"    "1500"
+		}
+		"platinum"
+		{
+			"name"      "Platinum"
+			"points"    "2000"
+		}
+		"diamond"
+		{
+			"name"      "Diamond"
+			"points"    "2500"
+		}
+		"god"
+		{
+			"name"      "God"
+			"points"    "3000"
+		}
+		//"special"
+		//{
+		//  "name"      "Special"
+		//  "flag"      "abt"
+		//}
+	}

+It simply says, that you become `Bronze VIP with 500 points`, `Silver VIP with 1000 points`, and so on.

+The last level (default disabled) is a private one, it uses instead of points a flag sring.

+So by default there are 6 levels.
+The first level always get the ID 1, the second one the ID 2, and so on.
+These IDs are unique, so you can use them later one.

+To get more information about levels, read [**Working with levels**](Working-with-levels)

 ## What are blocks ##